An implicit large-eddy simulation perspective on the flow over periodic hills: Conclusion

 \section{Conclusion}

-Multiple simulations for flow over periodic hills at $\mathrm{Re} = 5600$ have been completed using an stabilized finite element ILES approach implemented in the open-source software Lethe.
+Multiple simulations for flow over periodic hills at $\mathrm{Re} = 5600$ have been completed using a stabilised finite element ILES approach implemented in the open-source software Lethe.
 The use of this numerical method for modelling this simulation case was validated by comparison to two previous studies, meeting the first aim of this study.
-This method can now be used for simulations which require modelling of complex turbulence patterns, separated flows and wall effects with confidence.
-Furthermore, the method performs well even when using meshes coarser and time steps larger than those typically used in periodic hills studies, increasing its feasibility in similar applications.

-In general, it was found that a time step of $\SI{0.025}{\second}$, a static mesh of 500K cells and results extracted after $\SI{800}{\second}$ give the most accurate results at a reasonable computing time, with a reattachment point of $x/h = 4.82 \pm 0.02$.
-This time step is small enough to ensure that temporal changes are captured.
-The CFL stability condition ensures that the time step is sufficiently small for explicit time schemes, but for an implicit scheme such as the one used by Lethe, the use of a larger time step reduces the computational expense by reducing the number of iterations required to reach the final simulation run time.
-The time step chosen is a compromise of the temporal resolution and number of iterations.

-With the time step of $\SI{0.025}{\second}$, the data should be extracted after $\SI{800}{\second}$, where averaging has occurred over a span of 66 flow throughs.
-This ensures that statistical steadiness is reached, but the simulation is not run for an unnecessarily long time and uses excessive computation power.
-Regarding the mesh itself, increasing the global refinement resolves the global turbulence more accurately.
-It can be seen that as more cells are used, the accuracy is increased near to the wall region, however, good agreement to the benchmarks for the velocity and Reynolds stresses can be already found using a mesh of $500$K cells.
-When it comes to the reattachment point, it converges towards the experimental value given by the experimental benchmark as the mesh is refined.
-In fact, the results for the reattachment point for a mesh of $1$M cells are very near to the ones of the $4$M cells.
+In general, the quality of the prediction depends on three factors: the mesh, the time step (along with the type of time-stepping scheme) and the time averaging period used to obtain the turbulent statistics.
+We demonstrated that it is possible to simulate these kinds of flows using coarse meshes for the prediction of average quantities or specific values, such as the reattachment points, but special attention needs to be taken when choosing the time step as it significantly affects the predictions when using a stabilised approach.
+When a finer mesh is used, along with an implicit time-stepping scheme, larger time steps (higher CFL values) than those typically used in periodic hills studies with explicit schemes can be used without losing accuracy both in the bulk of the flow and in the region near to the wall.